gammu/gammu/docs/manual/gammu/index.rst

 .. option:: backupsms file [-yes|-all]

-    Stores all SMSes from phone to file.
+    Stores all SMSes from phone to file into :ref:`gammu-smsbackup`.

     Use -yes for answering yes to all questions (backup all messages and delete them from phone), or -all to just backup all folders while keeping